MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_00_configure_github_dev_kit_lab.md

     GitHub Spec Kit uses uv for CLI installation and management.

-    You can find more installation instructions at the following URL: [docs.astral.sh/uv](https://docs.astral.sh/uv/)
+    You can find more installation instructions at the following URL: <a href="https://docs.astral.sh/uv/" target="_blank">docs.astral.sh/uv</a>.

 1. To ensure that uv is in your environment PATH, restart your terminal window, and then run the following commands: